Skrylar/ImpromptuModular/README.md

 ## License

 Based on code from the Fundamental and Audible Instruments plugins by Andrew Belt and graphics from the Component Library by Wes Milholen.
 See ./LICENSE.txt for all licenses (and ./res/fonts/ for font licenses).

 ## Acknowledgements

-Thanks to *Alfredo Santamaria* and *Nay Seven* for suggestions regarding improvements to PhraseSeq16.
-Special thanks to *Xavier Belmont* for suggestions regarding improvements to the PhraseSeq modules, bug reports and for graciously providing the dark panels of the modules.
-A very special thank you to *Nigel Sixsmith* for the many fruitful discussions and numerous design improvements that were suggested for the PhraseSeq modules, for the concept proposal and development of GateSeq64, testing/bug-reports, and also for the in-depth presentation of PhraseSeq16 and TwelveKey in [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg).
+Thanks to **Alfredo Santamaria** and **Nay Seven** for suggestions regarding improvements to PhraseSeq16.
+Special thanks to **Xavier Belmont** for suggestions regarding improvements to the PhraseSeq modules, for testing/bug-reports and for graciously providing the dark panels of the modules.
+A very special thank you to **Nigel Sixsmith** for the many fruitful discussions and numerous design improvements that were suggested for the PhraseSeq modules, for the concept proposal and development of GateSeq64, for testing/bug-reports, and also for the in-depth presentation of PhraseSeq16 and TwelveKey in [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg).

 # Modules